Frequently Asked Questions

-Potential contestants can apply to enter the Mr. United States Pageant in person at one of the national tour casting calls, or via the online submission link which will be available beginning January 1, 2018.
-Apply to Become a 2018 Contestant Here.
+Potential contestants can apply to enter the 2020 Mr. United States Pageant via the online submission link which will be available beginning October 11, 2019.
+The submission link is located on the MUS Website, MUS Instagram, & MUS Facebook Page.
+Apply to Become a 2020 Contestant Here

 ARE THERE AGE REQUIREMENTS?

 Yes.
 Contestants must meet the division age requirements by the commencement of the year they hope to compete in the national pageant.
-Mr. United States Contestants must be at least 19 years of age and no older than 34 years of age as of January 1, 2018.
-Mr. Teen United States Contestants must be at least 14 years of age and no older than 18 years of age as of January 1, 2018.
+Mr. Teen United States Contestants must be at least 14 years of age and no older than 18 years of age as of January 1, 2020.
+Mr. United States Contestants must be at least 19 years of age and no older than 26 years of age as of January 1, 2020.
+Mr. United States Esquire Contestants must be at least 27 years of age and no older than 35 years of age as of January 1, 2020.

 CAN I BE MARRIED OR HAVE CHILDREN?

-Mr. United States Contestants can be married and have children.
+Mr. United States and Mr. United States Esquire Contestants can be married and/or have children.
 Mr. Teen United States Contestants must not have ever been married, not had a marriage annulled nor parented a child.
-Teen titleholders are also required to remain unmarried without children throughout their reign.
+Teen national winners are also required to remain unmarried without children throughout their reign.